 The following steps show how to customize the built-in heading styles in an individual Word document.

 There are many ways to change styles in Word.
-For the purpose of this tutorial, we’ll stick with the basics: font, font size, emphasis (i.e., bold, italic, or underlined), color, alignment, spacing, and indentation.
+For this tutorial, we’ll stick with the basics: font, font size, emphasis (i.e., bold, italic, or underlined), color, alignment, spacing, and indentation.

-7. Ensure that Automatically Update is not checked.
-(If Automatically Update is checked, you won’t be able to edit the styles of individual same-level headings.)
+- Ensure that Automatically Update is not selected.
+(If Automatically Update is selected, you won’t be able to edit the styles of individual same-level headings.)